-This year the Spokane Home Builders Association took home four nationwide awards from the National Association of Home Builders.
+This year the Spokane Home Builders Association took home four nationwide Association of Excellence awards from the National Association of Home Builders.
 They are: Best Public Relations Program Conducted, Best Education Program, Best Local Government Affairs Effort, and Best Service to Members.
 This is the first time SHBA has won this many awards in a single year.

 “The recognition from the national association is really special,” Executive Director Joel White said.
 “This goes to show how hard our team has worked all year on behalf of our members.”